Institutes of the Lawes of England: First Part

 The First Part's subtitle is a "Commentary upon Littleton", concerning land law and property law.
 Often called Coke on Littleton (abbreviated "Co.
 Litt."), it is a commentary on Thomas de Littleton's treatise on land tenure.

 Second Part

-The Second Part's subtitle is "Containing the Exposition of Many Ancient and Other Statutes", particularly Magna Carta.
+The Second Part's subtitle is "Containing the Exposition of Many Ancient and Other Statutes", particularly the Magna Carta.

 Third Part

 The Third Part's subtitle is "Concerning High Treason and other Please of the Crown and Criminal Causes".
+There is a reference to the ownership of the human corpse in this part, where Coke states that "the "buriall of the Cadaver is nullius in bonis [in the goods of no one] and belongs to Ecclesiastical cognizance".

 Fourth Part

 The Fourth Part's subtitle is "Concerning the Jurisdiction of the Courts".